MarcosAtMorais/SwiftyEmail/README.md

 }
 ```

+Then, the user's e-mail app is going to be called if the **result** is a success, with all the data provided.

 Always remember that the e-mail has a **subject**, a **body** and a **recipient**, as well as the **result** for presenting the e-mail app.

 ## 🔨 Swift Package Manager